Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Note: This guide does not cover restaurant sales tax since it’s outside the scope of grocery ecommerce.

-Grocery Tax by State (2025)
+Grocery Tax by State (2026)

 The table below outlines the taxability of non-prepared grocery food by state.
 Most states that exempt grocery food exclude soft drinks, candy, and confections.
-States also charge sales tax for prepared food in restaurants and grocery stores as it is a meal.
+States also charge sales tax for prepared food in restaurants and grocery stores, as it is a meal.

 Note: Sales tax regulations keep changing frequently.
 Bookmark this table to keep yourself updated about the latest developments regarding sales tax on grocery food.